mayur112/Better-Healthline/README.md

 Maintain a healthy weight. ...
 Quit smoking. ...
-I have implemented all solution and their answers for some diseases in that program so an older person can live longer and Better life ahead. so I have implement in python technology stack and using some function of python I have implemented successfully diseases realeted data & more useful for elderly people.
+I have implemented all solution and their answers for some diseases in that program so an older person can live longer and Better life ahead.
+So I have implement in python technology stack and using some function of python.
+I have implemented successfully diseases realeted data & more useful for elderly people.
 All this is given in the program.
 If a person has this disease, what solution should he take for it, what precautions should be taken, all the data is given in that program.